ashwinboinala/snowflake-sendemail/README.md

 ```

-3) I am using Snowflake Python connector module to read the notificationlist table and we need to create a Lambda layer for Snowflake connector and attach it to the Lamabda.
+3) Need to create a Lambda layer for Python Snowflake connector module and attach it to the Lambda.
 Below are the steps to create a Layer.

 ``` bash